 Statistics is the the science of gathering and analyzing data.
 Statisticians are employed all over the world in many capacities: to determine effectiveness and safety of new medicines for pharmaceutical companies; to control quality in manufacturing processes; to determine policy premiums and estimate probable payoffs for insurance companies; to analyze consumer demand; to plan and develop services for various segments of society by government agencies.
 For more information on careers in statistics, please visit the website for the American Statistical Association:http://www.amstat.org/careers

 Although there are jobs for statisticians with undergraduate degrees, a number of employers require an advanced degree.
 The statistics concentration at Austin Peay provides excellent preparation for work at the Master's level; our graduates have gone to graduate school in statistics or taken actuary exams.

 Mathematics plays increasingly important roles in many fields including economics, biology, medicine, manufacturing, and logistics just to name a few.
 Many graduate programs in these areas encourage or expect applicants to be competent in calculus, linear algebra, and statistics.
-A nineteen hour minor in mathematics can accomplish this requirement in most cases.
+An eighteen hour minor in mathematics can accomplish this requirement in most cases.

 The following courses are required for a minor in mathematics:

 - MATH 1920--Calculus and Analytical Geometry II